10th October 2017

 Legal Aid is available for work in respect of Mental Health Tribunals.
 Following an assessment, Legal Aid may be available for other mental health law advice and assistance we give.

-Cartwright King has offices in Birmingham, Bedford, Bolton, Derby, Leeds, Leicester, London, Luton, Manchester, Milton Keynes, Newcastle Gateshead, Northampton, Nottingham, Oxford, Reading, Sheffield and Wellingborough.
+Cartwright King has offices in London, Birmingham, Bedford, Bolton, Derby, Leeds, Leicester, Luton, Manchester, Middlesbrough, Milton Keynes, Newcastle, Northampton, Nottingham, Oxford, Reading, Sheffield and Worcester.

 Contact the mental health team by email at email@example.com or call 0808 164 0011 for free advice and assistance.